“Now there’s a song I haven’t heard for quite some time”, I thought to myself when I heard it on the radio.

 Oh yeah, and there’s “Radio GaGa” which only plays songs by Lady GaGa.

-Few of them are my preferred listening, but it’s great there’s a lot more stations to choose from.
+Few of them are my preferred listening, but it’s great there are a lot more stations to choose from.

 I’m on the hunt for a “proper” digital radio to replace my cheapie I bought a while back.
 I’ve seen a few with wifi attached, which is where I want to go I think.